|

 Five stations protecting 7.3 square miles and 37,379 residents.

-Two-story brick cafe at 230 Fayetteville Street burns.
+Two-story brick cafe at 230 Fayetteville Street burned.
 The 4:30 a.m. alarm is transmitted from Box 21.
 Four lines and 1,100 feet of hose are used.
 (May 24, 1930)rfd

-Building at 215 S. Wilmington Street burns.
+Commercial building at 215 S. Wilmington Street burned.
 The 7:01 p.m. alarm is received by telephone.
 Three lines and 1,200 feet of hose are used on the two-story, brick building.
 (July 15, 1930)rfd

-Barber shop at 219 S. Wilmington Street burns.
+Barber shop at 219 S. Wilmington Street burned.
 The 6:20 a.m. alarm is transmitted from box 216.
 Three lines and 1,800 feet of hose are used on the two-story, brick building.
 (July 25, 1930)rfd

-Residence at 230 E. Morgan Street burns.
-The 4:00 p.m. alarm is transmitted by telephone.
-Three lines and 1,350 feet of hose are used at the two-story, frame building.
-(July 31, 1930) rfd
+4:00 p.m. alarm is transmitted by telephone.
+Three lines and 1,350 feet of hose

-Holloway Cabinet Shop at 514 Fayetteville Street burns.
+Holloway Cabinet Shop at 514 Fayetteville Street burned.
 The 3:45 a.m. alarm is transmitted from box 342.
 Three lines and 2,700 feet of hose are used at the two- story, brick building.
 (December 6, 1930)rfd

-Mulligan Furniture Store in the 100 block of W. Hargett Street burns.
+Mulligan Furniture Company at 112 W. Hargett Street burned.
 The 1:30 a.m. alarm is transmitted from box 361.
 Three lines and 1,650 feet of hose are used on the two-story, brick structure.
 (December 14, 1930)rfd

 - Headquarters - 110-112 W. Morgan - tel 414